HankyuJang/directed-PCST-asymptomatic-detection/README.md

 ## Data

-We provide synthetic data.
-Place the files in `data/` directory.
+We provide synthetic data in the `data/` directory.
 All the necessary information is saved as node attributes and edge attributes in the graph.
 ```
 data/G_synthetic_step2_beta1_x1_v3.graphml